blabla1337/skf-flask/skf/markdown/code_examples/asp/7-code_example--X_Path_Query--.md

 			{
 			    /*
 				In order to prevent x-path injections we have to treat these query's similar as to the sql query's.
-An option would be to use a precompiled XPath query.
+An option would be to use a pre-compiled XPath query.
-				But since this is a third party library i consider it untrusted and would rather use our own crafted escaping function.
+				But since this is a third party library I consider it untrustworthy and would rather use our own crafted escaping function.

-				NOTE: if you want to look into the precompiled x-path library you can find more detailed information about it on: http://www.tkachenko.com/blog/archives/000385.html
+				NOTE: if you want to look into the pre-compiled x-path library you can find more detailed information about it on: http://www.tkachenko.com/blog/archives/000385.html
 				*/